erwinvaneyk/kubernetes/examples/guestbook-go/README.md

     Result: You'll see a single Redis master pod and the machine where the pod is running after the pod gets placed (may take up to thirty seconds).

-4. To verify what containers are running in the redis-master pod, you can SSH to that machine with `gcloud compute ssh --zone` *`zone_name`* *`host_name`* and then run `docker ps`:
+4. To verify what containers are running in the redis-master pod, you will need to SSH into the machine and then run `docker ps`.
+For example in the case of a vagrant-based setup, you would use `vagrant ssh <machine-name>`:

     ```console
-    me@workstation$ gcloud compute ssh --zone us-central1-b kubernetes-minion-bz1p
+    me@workstation$ vagrant ssh kubernetes-minion-3

     me@kubernetes-minion-3:~$ sudo docker ps
     CONTAINER ID        IMAGE                      COMMAND                CREATED             STATUS
     d5c458dabe50        gurpartap/redis:latest     "/usr/local/bin/redi   5 minutes ago       Up 5 minutes
+    ...
     ```

-    Note: The initial `docker pull` can take a few minutes, depending on network conditions.

 ### Step Two: Create the Redis master service <a id="step-two"></a>